Orienfish/cat_face_detection/README.md

 **Overfitting** problems awaited to be fixed. <vr>

 v5 @2018.6.22 <br>
 Change the l2 regularize weight from 0.00004 to 0.0001 but get no obvious improvement.
-The **overfitting** problem seem to be a more complicate problem.
+The **overfitting** problem seems to be a more complicate one.